 Q. I buy my own health insurance, and earn a little too much to qualify for the government subsidies that are available in Obamacare’s exchanges.
 If I’m not getting a tax credit, is there any reason I should shop in the exchange?

-A. If you don’t qualify for subsidies, you have the option to shop outside the exchange, everywhere except DC, where there is no off-exchange market.
+A. If you don’t qualify for subsidies, you have the option to shop outside the exchange, everywhere except DC (there is no off-exchange market in DC).
 And even if you are eligible for subsidies, nobody is forcing you to shop in the exchanges.
 You can shop off-exchange if you like, but you won’t be able to claim the subsidies — which are a tax credit — either up-front, or on your tax return.
-And for 2021 and 2022, you might find that you are eligible for a premium tax credit, even if you weren’t in previous years.
+And through at least the end of 2025, you might find that you are eligible for a premium tax credit, even if you weren’t in previous years.